beyarkay/masters-thesis/src/03_lit_review.md

 ### Datasets

 There has largely been a lack of commonly used datasets for glove-based systems due to the lack of commonly used hardware solutions.
-Many researchers [@TODO] have recently started making their datasets and code public in the interest of reproducibility.
+Some researchers have recently started making their datasets and code public in the interest of reproducibility.
 However, there are no datasets in common use as it is often easier to develop custom hardware than to try and recreate another researcher's